AACC 2020 Program

 Through Sunday, Mar.
 8: Discover some of the stories that fabric and stitches can tell . . .
 Patience White was born into slavery around 1830, learned to read and write sometime between her 50th and 75th birthdays, then made a log cabin quilt as a thank-you gift for her teacher; Eliza Arrington designed her own quilt patterns and quilted while telling her daughters stories that urged them to get educations, save money, and grow up to “be something”—and these are only two of many amazing examples.

 Host: Warren Keyes, singer and regional stage and voice-over actor

-12:30–1:15 p.m.
+12:30–1:30 p.m.
 North Carolina Association of Black Storytellers: storytelling vignettes (ASL will be provided during this portion of the event.)

 CELEBRATE Literature and the Spoken Word